18rway/dolphot/README.md

 Ensure all subdirectories for the detectors are in the larger dolphot directory.
 Uncomment all 3 definitions for MIRI,NIRCAM and NIRISS in the makefile by simply opening it and using a preferred text editor.
 Now, run the make file from the dolphot2.0 subdirectory simply by running make.
 Everything should run without errors.
 If something fails, check the manual or reach out to Andy Dolphin(he is quite responsive) at adolphin@raytheon.com
 Now, that everything is downloaded, you can set the path so that one can properly run dolphot from the terminal.
-Edit your bashrc file to contain the following:
+If you are using a bourne shell(sh,ash,bash,zsh), edit your bashrc file to contain the following:
 ```
 export PATH=~/dolphot2.0/bin:$PATH
 ```
+If you are using a C shell variant instead, run the equivalent setenv command.
 Now you can begin to work with dolphot.
 The great advantage of dolphot is that you can run across many images simultaneously, and dolphot will treat each image separately and give separate results.
 However, for this example, let us simply assume we are using a single calibrated(level 2) image.
 Adding images simply requires a tweak to the parameter file.
 Download images from: https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html
 Once you have your images downloaded, you must run the appropriate masking step, which masks pixels or converts them to a usable format for dolphot, depending on the detector.
 For this step, if one was working with a nircam image which we assume is in some directory on our computer, you would run:
 ```
 ls